kwiden/LetsLearnProgramming/Cpp/LLTank.md

 Let’s make a motor move!
 Navigate in the code to **teleop_periodic**.
 There are two things we need to do to make the motor move:

-1. Get the input from the joystick.
+1) **Get the input from the joystick**.
 The joystick returns a decimal value between -1 and 1 where 1 is pushed fully forward and -1 is pulled all the way back.

 To get input from the joystick, we’ll need this command, which will return a number between -1 and 1: